AllergictoCrustaceans/i-am-client/README.md

 ## Current Updates:

-**As if 11/27/2019:** Work on separate branch called 'test-client' to import interactive Blender model to react via three.js.
+**As of 11/27/2019:** Work on separate branch called 'test-client' to import interactive Blender model to react via three.js.

 **As of 11/26/2019:** Successfully implemented extra 'feature' to visualize sentiment.